LPC Associate, LCDC

 Get to know Stephen

 Born and raised in Louisiana, Stephen Kleine moved to Texas after serving active duty in the United States Marine Corps.
 Once in Texas, Stephen took notice of his own coping strategies and began a rewarding journey towards freedom from addiction.
-Today, he has a strong desire to help those who may feel that they are struggling and unaware of what may be driving their behavior.
-Stephen believes that there is hope, that introspection can bring about healing and change, and that authenticity in life is something worth fighting for.
+Today, he has a strong desire to help those who may feel that they are struggling and unaware of what may be driving their thoughts, feelings, and behaviors.
+Stephen values aiding clients in the development of their sense of self-worth in a therapeutic space where they can truly feel safe enough to be curious about themselves in a compassionate and non-judgmental way.
+Stephen believes that there is hope, that every person has the capacity to heal, and that authenticity in life is something worth fighting for.

 Stephen loves his family and is married to a super-terrific wife, has three wonderful children and a dog named Bear.
-He has been accused of being a coffee snob and loves making pour-overs from a good single-origin coffee… oh, and tinkering on his son’s dirt bike… and reading to his children.
+He has been accused of being a coffee snob and loves making pour-overs from a good single-origin coffee... oh, and tinkering on his son’s dirt bike, reading to his children, and running.